-Experimental Setup.
+Experimental Setup: Due to ethical concerns, we do not probe and attack BGP systems on the Internet.
+Instead, we evaluate our attacks against BGP systems in our test-bed.
 This attack involves 3 hosts.
 A BGP server is equipped with Linux kernel version 5.5, listening on its port 179.
 A BGP client is equipped with Ubuntu 18.04.
-Both the server and the client run the BGP suite of Quagga [27] with version 1.2.0.
+Both the server and the client run the BGP suite of Quagga [37] with version 1.2.0.
 After the client initiates a BGP connection, the two peers advertise BGP messages to each other and update their BGP route tables.
 An attack machine is equipped with Ubuntu 18.04, and it is able to send packets with a spoofed IP address.
 The attacker aims to identify the potential victim client and hijack the BGP connection.
 We show that the attacker can impersonate the client and manipulate the server's BGP route table.
 We assume that the server IP address and server port are publicly known.

-Attack Procedure.
-Similar to the HTTP hijacking attack, after downgrading the server's IPID assignment and identifying a victim client, the attacker first learn the presence of a BGP connection between the server and the identified client.
+Attack Procedure: Similar to the HTTP hijacking attack, after downgrading the server's IPID assignment and identifying a victim client, the attacker first learn the presence of a BGP connection between the server and the identified client.
 Then, it infers the exact sequence number and an acceptable acknowledgment number to the server.
 Finally, the attacker sends forged BGP messages to the server based on the inferred values to poison the routing table.

-Experimental Results.
-Figure 8 presents a snapshot of the poisoned BGP routing table.
-The Network Layer Reachability Information (NLRI) of network "99.99.99.0/24" and "88.88.88.0/24" is fake, which are not advertised by router 172.21.0.70 but injected by the
+Experimental Results: Figure 8 presents a snapshot of the poisoned BGP routing table.
+The Network Layer Reachability Information (NLRI) of network "99.99.99.0/24" and "88.88.88.0/24" is fake, which are not advertised by router 172.21.0.70 but injected by the attacker.
+On average, the attacker can finish BGP routing table poisoning in 214.3 seconds (including the time cost of identifying the victim client), with a success rate over 90%.